Top of page Skip to main content

 • Treasury administers Australia's foreign investment framework consistent with Australia's national and economic interests

-• Treasury administers the Payment Times Reporting Scheme to improve the payment terms, times and practices of large businesses towards their small business suppliers and improve payment outcomes for small businesses.
+• Treasury administers the Payment Times Reporting Scheme to improve payment practices and foster a prompt payment culture to support economic growth and outcomes for small business suppliers.

 Performance measure 9